DeityGames/ChangeThem-Game-Off-2013/README.md

 ## Features

 ### Infecting
 Each level has a certain number of infections to start with.
+These infections can only be used before hitting start.
+Use them wisely.
 To infect a civilian in the setup phase, just click on it.
 The infection can be removed by click on it again.
 Soldiers can not be directly infected.
+You can gain more infections during play by sacrificing a certain number of zombies.

 ### Sacrificing
 Sacrificing a certain number of zombies allows for the ability to infect any civilian after the setup phase.
 To sacrifice a zombie, just click on it.
 Once an infection is ready, just click on the desired target.
 Soldiers cannot be infected in this way.